SamuelMwangiW/Ansible-Role-Hosts-File/README.md

 ## Inspiration

-Role and Readme inspired by by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/), [Ansible for K8S](https://www.ansibleforkubernetes.com/), and [Jeff Geerling Youtube Channel](https://www.youtube.com/user/geerlingguy).
+Role and Readme inspired by by @geerlingguy, author of [Ansible for DevOps](https://www.ansiblefordevops.com/), [Ansible for K8S](https://www.ansibleforkubernetes.com/), and [an amazing Youtube Channel](https://www.youtube.com/user/geerlingguy).

-Also big thanks to the maintaners of [Steve Black's hosts repository](https://github.com/StevenBlack/hosts) and all upstream sources.
+Also big thanks to @StevenBlack for [the hosts repository](https://github.com/StevenBlack/hosts) and all upstream sources.